-Central Heating Power Flush Costs
+Central Heating Power Flush Cost

-• How to find and hire a heating engineer
+- How to find and hire a tradesperson near you for this job.

-So, what else is in this complete guide?
+So, what's included in this complete guide?

 £400

-How Much Does It Cost to Power Flush Central Heating System?
+How Much Does a Power Flush Cost?

 What is power flushing used for?

-Power flushing is designed to clean out your central heating system, by removing the sludge or debris that tends to build up over time.
+Power flushing is designed to clean out your central heating system by removing the sludge or debris that tends to build up over time.

 How can this help your central heating system?

-The vast majority of boiler and central heating problems are caused by sludge build-up in the pipes and in the boiler itself, so power flushing can help to prevent boiler breakdowns and reduce maintenance costs, while at the same time making your heating system more efficient so saving money on fuel bills.
+The vast majority of boiler and central heating problems are caused by sludge buildup in the pipes and in the boiler itself, so power flushing can help to prevent boiler breakdowns and reduce maintenance costs, while at the same time making your heating system more efficient so saving money on fuel bills.

 However, you should never attempt to carry out a power flush on your system yourself, as done incorrectly a power wash can cause considerable damage!